manuelbusch/MattHorDownloader/README.md

 MattHorDownloader currently only works with a unix system (shell, env, xargs, wget).
 For the use with a windows system, you can use cygwin (https://www.cygwin.com/).

-Requirements are: python3, shell, env, xargs and wget.
+Requirements are: python3, shell, env, xargs, wget and mkvtoolnix.

 ##Disclaimer